ballerina-platform/ballerina-dev-website/learn/get-started/get-started-with-ballerina.md

 $ bal version
 ```

-## Create a new project
+## Create a new project with a package

+Ballerina code is organized in a single shareable unit called a package.
+A package is a collection of modules, and a module is a collection of Ballerina source files, test files, and resources.

+Ballerina packages are encapsulated in projects.
+It is common in small projects to have only one (default) module in a package.
+As a result, the default module’s content is placed directly in the root of the package directory.

+>**Info:** For more information, see [Organize Ballerina code](/learn/organize-ballerina-code/).

 Let's write a Ballerina program, which prints `Hello, World!`.
-Use the `bal new` command to create a new Ballerina project.
+Use the `bal new` command to create a new Ballerina project with the default package.

 ```bash
 $ bal new greeter